moj-analytical-services/user-guidance/source/documentation/appendix-docs/botor.md

 renv::install('botor')
 ```

-but on the current test version it's not quite that simple.
+but on earlier test versions it's not quite that simple:

 First open your project, and in the **console** run